NOTE: This is a joint post from

 But what role does the business community need to play?

-The roundtable was part of CCE’s ‘Rethinking Business’ series, in partnership with the Financial Times, which convenes debate on the major challenges facing the business community.
+The roundtable was part of CCEP’s ‘Rethinking Business’ series, in partnership with the Financial Times, which convenes debate on the major challenges facing the business community.

 Ultimately, we know that agreement at COP21 will be just one aspect of the global consolidated action required to mitigate climate change.
 Action will be needed from national, local and regional government and businesses – acting separately and together.
 The voice of reason and the voice of hope must prevail both at Paris and well beyond.
 Because a deal that shifts emissions onto a rapid downward trajectory offers the best hope for the long-term rewiring of the global economy – and that transition is undoubtedly the best deal for business.